difflab-ucalgary/TactTongue/README.md

 Software: contains the source code for sending stimulation commands to the Arduino.
 The original TactTongue software has been written in WPF (C#.NET).
 The software does all the sanity checks before sending the commands to the TactTongue hardware.
 To ensure a wider adoption, the repository also contains the minimal Python version, allowing for sensing commands through a User Interface.

+# Note
+Due to the concerns about unsafe AC Wall adaptors on the market, we recommend that the device be powered through a computer USB or a battery.

+Code cleaning and Optimization are still in progress.

 # Acknowledgements
 This library was adapted from work by Kurt Kaczmarek and Joel Moritz Jr.